Jet-Black Raven Zamioculcas zamiifolia Raven™ 'Dowon'

 -

 This cultivar has lime green new growth that turns a dramatic purple-black color as it ages.
-It stores water in its thick petioles and a tuber-like rhizome, making it an easy to grow houseplant that withstands even dark conditions.
+It stores water in its thick petioles and a tuber-like rhizome, making it an easy to grow houseplant that withstands even dark conditions and neglectful gardeners.

 Quick ID Hints:

-- Stem colors can be green, black, purple, or lavender
+- petiole color can be green, black or purplish.

 - Profile Video: